rm511130/Tanzu-Workshop-TKGI/README.md

 ![](./images/lab.png)

 - The following icon will show up once or twice during the hands-on labs.
-It's to remind you to pay special attention to only execute the commands that follow after you have adapted them to match your UserID.
+It's to remind you to pay special attention to the syntax of the commands you are being asked to execute.
+The commands will need to match the UserID you claimed for yourself in the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI).

 ![](./images/peril.png)